 First and foremost, discipleship is now commonly defined in terms of method.
 Small groups and discipleship have been conflated to such an extent that some churches have a discipleship pastor and a preaching pastor, as if preaching is not discipleship.
 And since some churches have been successful with small group teaching (a dialogue), it has caused many to question the primacy of preaching (a monologue) for the ever-connected modern audience.
-It was recently proposed that “in the contemporary church, small groups will increasingly become the primary way that the church goes forward, even more-so than preaching.”
+I recently heard comment, “in the contemporary church, small groups will increasingly become the primary way that the church goes forward, even more-so than preaching.”

 While we should not be intimidated by small group discipleship, we should be alarmed when it is pursued at the expense of preaching.
 Wesleyans are benefactors of the triumphs of the Reformation, not the least of which was moving the pulpit to the front and center of church buildings.
 A sturdy wooden pulpit has been recognized by generations of Christians as a symbol that the preaching of the Word is the most important thing that happens in any church.

 But what about those who have sat in 3,000 preaching services and still feel uncertain about how to walk with God or interpret the Bible?
 The answer is not to abandon the method of preaching, but to reassess the quality of our preaching and gladly embrace small groups as a vital supplement to the pulpit ministry.

 The preaching of the Word is still the most important thing that happens in any church, and small groups are a vital supplement to the pulpit ministry.